marcuscbehrens/catbot/README.md

 1. set LOIT_TYPE to 1 to always face bow on loiter to the loiter point
 1. set MIS_DONE_BEHAVE to 1 loiter after mission complete to simply loiter after the mission instead of hodl which would let you slip down the river

+1. find out the ip address of your gcs and put this into the udp configration in rpanion

+## configuring 3g connectivity